on-api/on-api/2.6.0/spec/technical_info.md

 ### Description

 The information communicated is intended for troubleshooting purposes and is sourced from network elements.
+All parameters are optional.

 Technical decisions and data structure design are taken with regards to network element resource utilization, and to promote programmatic decision making.